shyamtawli/devFind/README.md

 > Thank you for your interest in contributing to our open-source project! <br>

-**To add your profile data to the project, here are the following steps:**

 1. Fork the repository to create a copy in your GitHub account.
 2. Clone the forked repository to your local development environment.
 3. Install dependencies by running **`npm install`**